Joint Account Rules for Returning NRIs: NRE, NRO, Resident

 The fastest way to avoid confusion is to decide the account type first and the joint-holding format second.

-Use this sequence before you ask the bank to add anyone
+Key steps before you ask the bank to add anyone

 Identify the base account correctly